 What pressure should caravan tyres be?

-The safety and durability of your caravan tyres is dependent on inflation pressure.
+The safety and durability of your caravan tyres are dependent on inflation pressure.
 Every tyre has an optimum inflation pressure based on the load it’s carrying.
 As caravans generally operate at, or close to, their maximum weight, it’s good practice to select the optimum pressure for that particular load.

 However, if your caravan is used significantly below its maximum weight, it’s best to opt for the optimum inflation pressure of its true laden weight, which can be confirmed by using a weighbridge.

 When it comes to commercial tyres, bear in mind that they’re designed to operate over a wide spectrum of loads and can differ significantly when used on a caravan.
 For example, a tyre with a maximum inflation pressure of 52psi may require a pressure closer to 30psi when used on a caravan.

 Lastly, remember that incorrect inflation pressure can adversely affect your caravan’s handling and can thus reduce its fuel efficiency.

 It’s generally accepted in the caravan industry that tyres should be changed around the every 5-7 years, even if they appear to be in pristine condition.
 Failure to follow these guidelines can result in a blow-out that can cause severe damage to the caravan.

 It’s also worth noting that heavy, single-axle caravans are particularly susceptible to the effects of tyre neglect.
 If you own one of these types and the tyre’s running at 50psi or more, be sure to get them checked regularly after the three-year mark.